QuantEcon/lecture-source-py/rst_files/additive_functionals.rst

-If you run :ref:`the code that first simulated that example <addfunc_egcode>` again and then the method call
+If you run :ref:`the code that first simulated that example <addfunc_egcode>` again and then the method call in the cell below you'll obtain the graph in the next cell